 Persistence on Surfaces

-When it comes to food safety, understanding how Listeria can persist on various surfaces is vital.
-This bacterium can survive on surfaces like stainless steel, plastic, and wood for weeks or even months.
+Listeria can survive on surfaces like stainless steel, plastic, and wood for weeks or even months.
+After routine cleaning, it may still hide in cracks and crevices, ready to recontaminate food.

 Myth: Cooking Kills All Listeria

-While cooking can kill many pathogens, Listeria is unique because it can survive at refrigeration temperatures and can sometimes endure cooking if the food isn’t heated evenly or to the proper temperature.
+Listeria can survive at refrigeration temperatures and may endure cooking if food is not heated evenly or to the correct internal temperature throughout.

 Listeria can survive refrigeration and may withstand improper cooking, highlighting the need for careful food safety practices.

-For example, some ready-to-eat foods, like deli meats and soft cheeses, may not reach the necessary heat throughout to effectively kill Listeria.
+Ready-to-eat foods like deli meats and soft cheeses are a good example.
+They may not reach the heat needed throughout the product to kill Listeria effectively.

 Fact: Proper Food Handling Is Key to Prevention